timescale/docs/migrate/troubleshooting.md

 - drop chunks

-The most likely impact of the above is that background jobs for retention policies, compression policies, and continuous aggregate refresh policies will be blocked for the duration of the `pg_dump` command.
+The most likely impact of the above is that background jobs for retention policies, compression policies, and continuous aggregate refresh policies are blocked for the duration of the `pg_dump` command.
 This may have unintended consequences for your database performance.

 ## Dumping with concurrency